Documentation forSolarWinds Service Desk

 • Add Widget , which displays in the upper right, provides a dropdown menu that lets you customize your dashboard with the key factors that are important and relevant to you.
 See Widgets below for more information.

-Over 90 widgets available.
-There's a limit of 30 widgets per dashboard.
+Over 90 widgets are available.
+The limit is 30 widgets per dashboard.
 See Dashboard widgets for more information.

 • Add lets you create and save new views of your dashboard.
 To access one of these views in the future, select the down arrow beside the dashboard title and a dropdown menu of saved views displays.